-The challenge facing the adoption of GaN FETs for base station applications is continual product price pressure even though the technology offers outstanding advantages compared to Si technology.
-Inevitably when production volumes exceed millions of transistors for new infrastructure applications in the next few years the cost reduction curve will be relatively dramatic just as happened with GaAs and SiGe technologies for handsets.
+The challenge facing the adoption of GaN FETs for base station applications is continual product price pressure even though the technology has the potential to offer outstanding advantages compared to Si technology.
+If GaN can begin to displace Si in base station infractrucutes then production volumes will drive the cost reduction curve will be relatively dramatic just as happened with GaAs and SiGe technologies for handsets.